-Over the two-year duration of this grant, LMDC funding of New Museum&rsquos IDEAS CITY Festival Manager made it possible for 245 cultural organizations, 500 artists and 65,000 visitors from the Lower Manhattan neighborhood to participate in the four IDEAS CITY Festival platforms taking place over the four-day duration of the Festival.
+New Museum was paid the remaining \$10,000 of their \$100,000 LMDC CCEP grant during the 1st Quarter of 2014.
+Over the two-year duration of this grant, LMDC funding of New Museum&rsquos IDEAS CITY Festival Manager made it possible for 245 cultural organizations, 500 artists and 65,000 visitors from the Lower Manhattan neighborhood to participate in the four IDEAS

+CITY Festival platforms which took place over the four-day duration of the Festival in May of 2013.
+The four platforms included the IDEAS CITY Conference, IDEAS CITY Workshops, IDEAS CITY Projects and the StreetFest.
 The Festival most significantly benefitted underserved and low-income communities with both its StreetFest event and work done in the event&rsquos projects and workshops.
-StreetFest included 135 local grassroots organizations and businesses (a majority from Lower Eastside and Chinatown), to share ideas, products and services aiming to improve life in the City.
-Over 40,000 visitors attended StreetFest, mainly from Lower Manhattan and including a wide diversity of backgrounds, ethnicities and incomes.
+Over 40,000 visitors attended StreetFest, mainly from Lower Manhattan and encompassing a wide diversity of backgrounds, ethnicities and incomes.
 A large number of low income families attended StreetFest and many of the organizations taking part in the StreetFest event serve this segment of the population most particularly.
-A second element of the event was the IDEAS CITY Conference, which was free for students and low general admission for other attendees so as to be accessible to everyone in the community.
-The Conference drew approximately 3,000 attendees.
-A third element was the Workshops which were aimed at problem solving and hands-on learning.
-The 19 different workshops drew about 600 participants.
-Workshop projects that served low income residents included, but were not limited to: the Passport Project, explaining steps required for obtaining a passport to underprivileged youth; Arts in the Armed Forces; ASAP afterschool program, which presented alternative methods of education in addition to other similarly targeted programs.
-Additionally, some pilot projects that were launched during the Festival lived on to serve the Lower Manhattan community.
+Workshops that served low income residents included, but were not limited to: the Passport Project, explaining steps required for obtaining a passport to underprivileged youth; Arts in the Armed Forces, an exploration of ways in which the arts community could better support military service members and veterans groups; and the ASAP afterschool program, which presented alternative methods of education, in addition to a number of other similarly targeted workshop programs.
+A number of pilot projects launched during the Festival live on to serve the Lower Manhattan community.
+The program has now concluded, the objectives have been met and the terms of this agreement have been satisfactorily achieved.